heathhenley/heathhenley.github.io/content/posts/google-auth-for-new-depths.md

   # Google APIs - if you're trying to do something on their behalf or access
   # more information.
 In the case of Newdepths we don't need it, Google
   # has auth'd the user for us and we're done.

+  # USE `info` for something

+  # Don't render a template using this endpoint, instead, redirect
+  # your newly registered/logged in user to a new endpoint
 ```

 So that's it - you get back the users info and google has handled all the password storage / checking for you.
 It's then up to for your specific case to figure out what you want to do with that information.